 They sometimes hold a Japanese tea ceremony in English for international people.

-Personally, Kodokan was as amazing as Kairakuen below.
+Personally, Kodokan was as amazing as Kairakuen Park in the following.

 The most famous Ume spot in Mito is Kairakuen-Park, which is called “one of the best Japanese gardens in Japan”.
 The large garden was built by Nariaki Tokugawa, a samurai, in 1842 and has 3000 plum trees of 100 kinds.